With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Community

-Bored Ape Yacht Club, has close to a million followers on Twitter, about 700k followers on Instagram, and over a lot of members on their Discord.
-These members are one of the main reasons for BAYC’s continued success.
+Bored Ape Yacht Club, has close to a million followers on Twitter, a lot of followers on Instagram, and members on their Discord.
+These communities is one of the main reasons for BAYC’s continued success.

 4